Last Updated on November 4, 2020

 Today I present to you my best butternut squash recipe ever: A simple oven baked butternut squash.
 You know I prefer yummy and easy clean eating recipes that are filling and yet perfect for weight management;)

-This butternut squash you can enjoy as part of a stand-alone meal or use it as base for other recipes that call for squash or pumpkin puree.
-For a “Leanjumpstart” approach, I’ve reduced ingredients to a minimum, simplified the directions and let the squash shine in its full golden glory.
+This baked vegetable you can enjoy as part of a stand-alone meal just with a dip or use it as base for other recipes that call for pumpkin puree.
+For a “Leanjumpstart” approach, I've reduced ingredients to a minimum, simplified the directions and let the starchy vegetable shine in its full golden glory.

-I’m aware that there’s a world of winter squash out there and until now I’ve just scratched the surface.
-With this baked butternut squash recipe I want to bring a bit of variety in our clean eating kitchen.
-If you are living in the US chances are high that you cook more often with butternut squash than we do here in Germany.
+I'm aware that there’s a world of winter vegetables out there and until now I've just scratched the surface.
+With this simple recipe I want to bring a bit of variety in our clean eating kitchen.
+If you are living in the US chances are high that you cook more often with butternut than we do here in Germany.
 And yet I hope that this easy clean eating recipe will inspire you to test out my preferred preparation method.